 Evelynn - When laning with Evelynn, you have to be a good pusher, since Evelynn is going to run around stealthed most of the time, and Nasus is one of best pushers.
 And again, Wither is awesome for Evelynn's damage output, letting her spam Hate Spike even more.

 Fiddlesticks - Again, a great combo.
 Fiddlestick farm well, and Wither helps Fiddlesticks greatly.
-It helps his Drain, making enemies stay in range for longer time and it of course helps Crowstorm making them unable to escape, and take the entire damage from this spell.
+It helps his Bountiful Harvest, making enemies stay in range for longer time and it of course helps Crowstorm making them unable to escape, and take the entire damage from this spell.